Ceiling fans get a bad rap in some Feng Shui circles.

 Issue #1: Feng Shui & Ceiling Fan Height

 Be sure your fan doesn’t hang too low in the room.

 From a Feng Shui perspective, when a fan hangs too low it creates unseen pressures, similar to those of beams or a slanted ceiling overhead.

-Just looking at the above picture you feel that your head might be cut off if you walked underneath the fan!
+Even worse, you feel that your head might be cut off if you walked underneath it!

-By contrast, this large fan is mounted nice and high in the space: the occupants will never feel threatened by its twirling blades.
+By contrast, the large fan in the photo above is mounted nice and high in the space: the occupants will never feel threatened by its twirling blades.